RE-Creating Joël Robuchon Las Vegas

 One of the Chef’s signature dishes – Le Caviar Imperial is a crispy soft-boiled egg and smoked salmon topped with Imperial caviar.
 It was one of our favorite courses.
 This dish really embodies the Robuchon philosophy – the plate has just a few well-executed ingredients, all of the highest-quality, all thoughtfully placed for maximum effect.

-So, for my re-creation dish I make a very simple salmon crudo, with the best ingredients – Alaskan sockeye salmon from Sitka Salmon Shares and Olive Oil from Masia El Altet.
+So, for my re-creation dish I make a very simple salmon crudo, with the best ingredients – Alaskan sockeye salmon and Olive Oil from Masia El Altet.
 Just like the Chef, salmon is paired with egg.
 Here, the garnish is reminiscent of caviar accompaniments.
 A purple flower mirrors the décor.

 - olive oil